No Products in the Cart

 Common eye disorders in kids:

-Strabismus (crossed eyes): It is a condition in which both eyes do not line up in the same direction.
+It is a condition in which both eyes do not line up in the same direction.
 The eyes are unable to look at the same place at the same time.
 It causes when the brain receives different visual messages from each eye and ignores signals coming from weaker one.
+It is one of the most common eye disorders in children, affecting 4% of kids under the age of six year.

-Chalazion (sty): Stye is a small, red lump that occurs at the base of the eyelash of your kid, usually on the lower lid.
+Stye is a small, red lump that occurs at the base of the eyelash of your kid, usually on the lower lid.
 It can cause swelling around the eyelid and can be quite painful.
 Children can have many styes on their eyelid at one time and can happen in both eyes.
-It is caused by an infection of oil glands in the eyelid.
+This is one of the eye diseases in children caused by an infection of oil glands in the eyelid.

-Dry eyes: Some factors that can cause dry eyes in kids are dry weather, smoke, or pollution.
+Some factors that can cause dry eyes in kids are dry weather, smoke, or pollution.
 Allergies or contact lenses are also responsible for irritation and dryness in eyes.
 It can affect kids to perform well in school.
-Burning, itching, and constantly blinking the eyes are some of the symptoms of dry eyes.
-Your kid’s pediatrician might prescribe one of the kids eyesight products which can help with dry eyes.
+Burning, itching, constantly blinking are some of the symptoms.

 Essential nutrients & vitamins for children’s eye: